Revised April 28, 2023

 How to Become the obvious choice for your clients

-So what happens when you take and apply this photographer tip so the vendor team can easily put your photos to use?
+So what happens when you make it suuuper simple for your vendor team to put your beautiful photos to use in their biz?
 One, you made their work a little easier, and they’ll remember that next time they’re asked what photographers they like to work with.
 But let’s also follow the path of your prospective bride (let’s call her PB), shall we?
 She’s not yet engaged, but already day-dreaming of marrying her best friend, PB regulary scrolls ideas on Pinterest and happens to come across a shot of one of her dream venues pinned from your blog.
 She saves it for later.
 She of course follows various wedding vendors on Instagram, and several of them regularly post your work and tag you.

 Now PB is engaged, yay!
 Her first stop – wedding venues.
-There happen to be some of your images on many of their websites, a pretty album you made in two of their waiting rooms, and the on-site coordinator from the last venue they visited told her how awesome you are.
+There happen to be some of your images on most of their websites, a pretty album you made in two of their waiting rooms, and the on-site coordinator from the last venue they visited told her what a dream you are to work with.
 PB books her wedding planner, who also happens to have your work on her office walls and in a book on her desk.
 She tells PB how awesome you are too.

 Above: Photos by me, and the amazing Andaz Scottsdale, Details Duo, Sarah’s Garden, Konsider It Done, Freed Hands, The Confetti Studio, Prim Rentals, La Tavola Linen, and BBJ Linen and A Bake Shop.
 Whew!
 It takes a lot of people to create all this pretty!